-School Event:

-Date of function:

-Daughter's/son's name (Block letters) : Form

-daughter/ son to have an alcoholic g a motor vehicle after the function c drink at this event and confirm that

-Parent's signature : Date:

-• permitted if approved by the Head Sixth Formers over the age of 18 at a Imaster.
-This is only under tightly

-this formAlcohol ofSpirits mConsum forbidden and pupils who are

-Please return this form to by
+School Eve ent: Date of function: Daughter's /son's name: (Block letters) Form. • uission for my daughter/ son to have will not be driving a motor vehicle ve an alcoholic drink at this event and le after the function.
+Parent's si gnature : Date: hool event is permitted if approved nt of alcohol by Sixth Formers over the age one of the Headmaster.
+This is only under of this Alco Spii Cor form ohol can only be consumed in the rits may not be consumed time is forbidden and pupils who are 1 Please retu urn this form to by